1. Introduction

 Single Server Mode (clusterEnabled: false)

-• Operation: When a session is requested, it first checks the memory cache and immediately returns the data if found.
-The disk (FileSessionStore) is mainly used only for backup purposes for recovery during server restarts.
-Since there is no concern about data being changed simultaneously in multiple places, once a session is loaded into memory, it is read and written only in memory for optimal performance.
+SessionStore(persistent storage) is mainly used for backup purposes for recovery during server restarts.
+Since there is no concern about data being changed simultaneously in multiple places, the goal is to read and write only in memory for optimal performance. - Save Points:

-• Main Goal: Maximum Performance.
-Minimizes unnecessary disk I/O.
+- Main Goal: Maximum Performance.
+Minimizes unnecessary storage I/O.

 Cluster Mode (clusterEnabled: true)

-• Operation: Assumes an environment where requests are distributed across multiple servers by a load balancer.
-The local memory cache is treated as a “copy,” and additional checks are performed to ensure data consistency:
+SessionStore(e.g., Redis, a central store) as the sole Single Source of Truth. - Operation: Assumes an environment where requests are distributed across multiple servers by a load balancer.
+Each server’s local memory cache is treated as a “copy” and is continuously synchronized with the central store for data consistency.

 4. Sophisticated Session Lifecycle Management